LearnOnDemandSystems/docs/tms/tms-administrators/tms-fundamentals/custom-landing-page.md

 # How do I have users land on a custom page when logging in?

-If your organization has site in the TMS (a custom URL), you can choose where your students and administrators will land when they sign in.
+Organizations with a site in the TMS (a custom URL) can choose where students and administrators land when they sign in.
 There can be a landing page for your students and a different one for your administrators.

 For students, you can choose one of the following for the Default Landing Page:
 - **Default** – the default landing page, currently the My Training page